CLOUZ HOUZ DESIGN GUIDES - What’s your style?

 Photo: Pinterest

-I’ve always been drawn to interiors that carry that sense of history.
-On my travels, I’ve tucked away small details like an antique brass sconce in a tucked-away trattoria, a faded landscape painting leaning casually against a wall, the way linen curtains catch the breeze in an old villa.
+I’ve always been drawn to interiors that carry a sense of history.
+On my travels, I’ve tucked away small details like an antique brass sconce in a tucked-away trattoria, a faded landscape painting leaning casually against a wall, and the way linen curtains catch the breeze in an old villa.

 Fresh for Fall

-This design language transitions beautifully into fall too.
+This design language transitions beautifully into fall as well.
 Its grounding tones, cozy textiles, and emphasis on collected living make it feel seasonally right without ever feeling forced or overly themed.
 It’s a style rooted in tradition, but still fresh enough to carry through every season.

 Sunlit stone country villa with green shutters and cypress trees, bordered by manicured hedges and a gravel path; in the foreground a round metal bistro table set with fruit, a carafe, and cups beneath leafy shade.